mkerker/dckr/docker.md

 ```
 Alright, we need to install it.

-An obvservation
+**An obvservation**

 Let's check how many packages are installed here.
 ```
 root@04c0bb0a6c07:/# dpkg -l | wc -l
 189
 ```
- • `dpkg -l` lists the packages installed in our container
+- `dpkg -l` lists the packages installed in our container

 - `wc -l` counts them

 - If you have a Debian or Ubuntu machine, you can run the same command and compare the results.

 We want figlet, so let's install it: